niroshian-b/e-commerce-site/README.md

 # Wearables E-Commerce Project

+We created an E-commerce website to display different types of wearable technology.
+Although users cannot currently purchase the products, it does simulate a purchase without the transaction and updates stock quantities as well.

 The stack is React.Js, Redux, Node.Js, and styled-components.

 The node server should be RESTful and follow REST principles, at least to the extent we learned during the bootcamp.